 For future moms

 In the first three months of pregnancy, it is better to avoid ginseng (as well as other medicines, herbs, spices, etc.).
 This is the key phase when all the organ systems are formed in the embryo.
 At this stage, molecular mechanisms are embedded in the game, which are never used in the same form in the same way - heart, brain, and other organs are based only once.
 That is why it is difficult to predict how the drug will work on embryo development, although it may be harmless for children and adults alike.
 Fruits older than three months and babies after birth essentially only grow and their molecular pathways are more or less the same as adults.

 According to the literature, ginseng is essentially safe in pregnancy and lactation

 The issue of ginseng use during pregnancy and lactation is addressed in Seely2008sep .
 He says ginseng seems safe in pregnancy and lactation.
 Ginseng is even traditionally recommended during and after giving birth to the overall strengthening of the woman.
 The reasons why Seely2008sep as well as me recommend caution are purely safety.

-According to Seely2008sep, there are no scientific reports that ginseng has had side effects during pregnancy and breastfeeding.
-The only report on the negative effect of "ginseng" on child development (androgenization) was the result of fumigation of ginseng - Percipoca sepium was sold to the patient in place of ginseng.
+According to Seely2008sep, there are no scientific reports that ginseng has had adverse effects on pregnancy and lactation.
+The only report on the negative effect of ginseng on child development (androgenisation) was the result of ginseng falsification - Periploca sepium was sold to the patient in place of ginseng.
 High doses of ginsenosides Rb1, Rc and Re also succeeded in inducing damage in rat embryos, but were significantly higher than those achievable by conventional dosing.